-The audit team also reviewed the revaluation of 1 property selected from PPE at DRC amounting to £5.221m, and a further 2 properties were reviewed by EY Real Estate.
-We challenged the key assumptions underpinning this valuation by the Council's specialist through discussions with the Council, consulting EYRE on these appropriateness of the assumptions used and assessing the valuation in line with EYRE's findings.
-Following discussions and review of additional evidence, the review by EYRE found the values for both properties they reviewed to fall within a reasonable range established for each asset.
+During the audit, the audit team reviewed the revaluation of 5 properties selected from PPE at DRC amounting to £18.526m, in addition to the properties reviewed by EY Real Estate detailed below.
+We challenged the key assumptions underpinning these valuations by the Council's specialist through discussions with the Council, consulting EYRE on these appropriateness of the assumptions used and assessing these valuations in line with EYRE's findings.
+No reportable differences were identified from the review of these valuations.